a11ywatch/a11ywatch/README.md

 system for accessibility, performance, and other productivity improvements

-## Docker

-The simplest way to get started is to use docker also make sure to configue app secrets before starting.
-In development if using docker-compose MONGODB is used on port `27017`

 ### Development

 First time setup run `./bootstrap.sh`.
 If building the `ui` package pass in `-f development-ui` with the inital start command below.